 Each record is represented as one row in the table.
-The rows can be selected by dragging the mouse over them.
-As soon as you start doing that, the header of the table will be changed to contain actions you can perform with selected records.
-Actions you can perform are:
+The rows can be selected and unselected by clicking on them.
+Actions that can be performed on selected rows are:

-- set tags for the selected records

-- · delete records

-- · compare records
+- · delete records - · compare records

 Deleting records

 When deleting records, you have the option of also deleting any data generated by that simulation or analysis.